 "The safety and well-being of both animals and people depend on these regulations.
 This act sends a clear message: substandard conditions and neglect have no place in Ontario.
-As a leader in wildlife conservation and education, the Toronto Zoo strongly supports these first steps to protect animals and communities alike." - Dolf DeJong, CEO, Toronto Zoo
+As wildlife advocates, we are committed to being a leader in wildlife conservation and education.
+Your Toronto Zoo strongly supports these steps to protect animals and communities alike."

+- Dolf DeJong, CEO, Toronto Zoo